-Rivers, lakes, streams, or any other bodies of water will be one of the most obvious sources of water in the wild.
+Rivers, lakes, streams, or any other body of water will be one of the most obvious sources of water in the wild.
 Look for clear flowing water to ensure bacteria hasn't built up.

 3. Morning Dew

 You can collect water from morning dew by tying a clean absorbent cloth or tufts of fine grass around your ankles and walk before sunrise through tall grass or meadows.

 4. Fruits and Vegetation

 Fruits, vegetables, and plants contain lots of water.
-You can use this method when you are in a tropical environment.
-Coconut is an excellent source of hydration because it’s considered as Mother Nature's Gatorade.
+For example, coconut is such an excellent source of hydration, which is considered a survival food and Mother Nature's Gatorade.

 5. Plant Transpiration

 Transpiration happens when the moisture is carried from the plants' roots to the underside of its leaves.
-Tying a plastic bag into the whole branch of leaves will trap water and fall into your collecting bag or canister.
+Tying a plastic bag around a whole branch of leaves will trap water and let it fall into your collecting bag or canister.

 6. Digging a Solar Still

 Place the plastic and keep it in place with some rocks.
 After that, place a small rock or weight in the middle of the plastic to create an inverted cone over the container to collect water.

 7. Tree Forks or Rock Crevices

-The forks of tree limbs or rock crevices can collect a small amount of water, due to its concave shape.
+The forks of tree limbs or rock crevices can collect a small amount of water due to their concave shape.
 Use clean clothing like a sock or bandana to soak the moisture or water in and wring it out.

-Watch this video to know some wilderness survival skills you need to know:
+Watch this video from WatchMojo.com for some more wilderness survival skills you need to know:

 After finding a water source, knowing how to purify the water you've collected is the second most important skill to have.
 Remember, you're not the only one looking for water out there.